How Do I Maintain My PMP® Certification?

-Becoming a Project Management Professional is a huge accomplishment.
-If you have earned your PMP certification, you have joined the ranks of proven project management experts.
-And while this is an accomplishment you should certainly be proud of, there are more requirements to meet if you want to maintain your PMP status.
+Becoming a Project Management Professional (PMP)® credential holder is a huge accomplishment.
+If you have earned your PMP credential, you have joined the ranks of proven project management experts.
+And while this is an accomplishment you should certainly be proud of, there are more requirements to meet if you want to maintain your active PMP certification status.

-So much emphasis is placed on meeting the PMP certification requirement and passing the PMP Certification Exam, that many PMPs may fail to realize that there is more work to be done.
-In fact, the work to maintain your status should begin the moment you pass the PMP Certification Exam!
+So much emphasis is placed on meeting the PMP certification requirements and passing the PMP certification exam, that many PMP credential holders may fail to realize that there is more work to be done.
+In fact, the work to maintain your status should begin the moment you pass the PMP exam!

-Let’s look at some common questions PMPs and aspiring PMPs have about how to maintain their PMP certification.
+Let’s look at some common questions PMP and aspiring credential holders have about how to maintain the PMP certification.

 What Are PDUs?

-PDUs focus on developing the skills needed to be a successful PMP.
-As such, they use the PMI Talent Triangle – technical project management, leadership, and strategic and business management – for their foundation.
+PDUs focus on developing the skills needed to be a successful PMP credential holder.
+As such, they use the PMI Talent Triangle® – technical project management, leadership, and strategic and business management – for their foundation.

-- Giving Back to the Profession – Being engaged in your profession is an essential aspect of being a successful PMP.
+- Giving Back to the Profession – Being engaged in your profession is an essential aspect of being a successful PMP certification holder.
 In addition to education, giving back to your profession is another way to earn PDUs.
 This could mean volunteering to manage projects for free, becoming a thought leader by creating or publishing about the industry, or simply working as a project management professional.

 How Many PDUs Do I Need to Earn to Maintain Certification?

-Though you already earned 35 PDUs for your PMP Certification Exam, the learning doesn’t stop there.
-To maintain your certification, you need to earn 60 PDUs every three years, beginning the day you pass your PMP Certification Exam.
+To maintain your certification, you need to earn 60 PDUs every three years, beginning the day you pass the PMP certification exam.

 Maintaining your certification is considered the CCR cycle, or the Continuing Certification Requirement cycle.
-So, once you’ve re-earned your PMP certification within the three-year time-frame, the process starts all over again.
-Thus, you must earn 60 PDUs every three years for the rest of your career to remain a certified PMP.
+So, once you’ve re-earned your PMP credential within the three-year time-frame, the process starts all over again.
+Thus, you must earn 60 PDUs every three years for the rest of your career to keep an active PMP certification status.

 Are there Restrictions on the Types of PDUs I can Earn?